 8.6 Single Leg Squat

 The single-leg squat is a squat movement that’s done on one leg anywhere.
-It combines a balance and durability challenge to the traditional squat.
+It combines a balance and durability challenge with the traditional squat.
 Single squats are sometimes called pistol squats in general.

 You don’t need any exercise machine to perform a single-leg squat at home.